HarryKodden/WIndows-Secure-VM/README.md

 De **docker-compose.yml** file defines several services, some are based on standard images, others are based on custom **Dockerfile** specifications.

+**Note:**

+This docker-compose will not run if your docker host is OSX.
+This is because https://docs.docker.com/docker-for-mac/networking/

 ## Prepare your secrets
 First thing you need before docker can be launched, is to provide your own secrets that will be used during docker execution.
 Create your own **.env** file containing following constants.